dorjeduck/llm.mojo/README.md

 This project is a port of Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) to [Mojo](https://docs.modular.com/mojo), currently in beta.
 Visit [llm.c](https://github.com/karpathy/llm.c) for a detailed explanation of the original project.

+## ⚠️ Note

+ This project is based on Mojo 24.6 and has not been updated to support the new Pixi-based setup (the previously used magic tool we used is now deprecated — see [Modular Docs](https://docs.modular.com/magic/)).
+Mojo has also gone through breaking changes since, so the code is not compatible with the current version.
+Right now, active development is paused, but I hope to update the project once Mojo’s APIs and tooling have stabilized.

 ## Prerequisite

 Before using llm.🔥 for the first time, please run the following preparatory commands: